AntoniosHadji/goquotemonitor/README.md

 Consists of:
 * Custom Go code requests quotes and inserts data to DB
 * Postgres DB running in docker container
-* Grafana front end for charting data (also running in docker)
+* Grafana front end for charting data (currently using free cloud grafana)

 Dockerfile for containerizing executable so that all pieces can run via Docker